 Bell and I love Nuremberg and have visited on a couple occasions because close friends of ours reside there.
 We’ve visited for the Christmas markets in December and their wedding in summer.
 Both seasons are wonderful to visit.
 European Christmas markets are fantastic and Nürnberg’s Christkindlesmarkt is Germany’s most famous and draws the biggest crowds of any in the nation.
 We thoroughly enjoyed walking around the ornament stalls while drinking Glühwein (mulled wine) in very frigid temperatures.
 The fantastic Kaiserburg Castle sits on a hill offering a dramatic view of Nuremberg, is quintessentially Europe and absolutely majestic covered in snow or draped in sunshine.

-If you don’t have time for the Dürer museum, the museum shop, Museumsladen am Albrecht-Dürer-Haus offers a wonderful insight into Nuremberg’s rich past.
-This former butcher shop is adorned with original tiles that date back to the 17th century, making it very worthwhile to swing in for a look.
-And this family run business is not just a great place for those looking for Durer or Renaissance souvenirs, it’s also worthwhile for picking other mementos of your lovely visit to the capital of Franconia.
+If you don’t have time for the Dürer museum, the museum shop, Museumsladen and Albrecht-Dürer-Haus offers a wonderful insight into Nuremberg’s rich past.
+This former butcher shop is adorned with original tiles that date back to the 18th century, making it very worthwhile to swing in for a look.
+And this family-run business is not just a great place for those looking for Durer or Renaissance souvenirs, it’s also worthwhile for picking other mementos of your lovely visit to the capital of Franconia.